cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/emulation.md

 The "Emulation" tab displays your emulated device.
 The device is running as long as the tab is visible.
-Once the tab is switched (or CloudpilotEmu goes into the background) the emulation pauses.
+Once the tab is switched or the app is sent to the background the emulation pauses (this can be disabled for desktops in the settings).
 Date and time are synced to the host system, so the clock is not affected by the emulator pausing and resuming.

 # Interacting with the emulator